George Buza: Voiceover work

-Buza is probably best known for voicing Beast in the X-Men Animated Series.
+Buza is known for voicing Beast in X-Men: The Animated Series.
+He was the only voice actor out of the main leads who was familiar with the comic prior to being cast.
 He also reprised the role in the video games X-Men: Children of the Atom and both X-Men: Mutant Academy games.

 Buza has also provided character voices in many animated series.
-He voiced Grandpa Granger in the English dub of Beyblade, Chief Chirpa on Star Wars: Ewoks, and additional roles in Star Wars: Droids, The Busy World of Richard Scarry, Mythic Warriors: Guardians of the Legend, The Neverending Story, Babar, Hammerman, Jayce and the Wheeled Warriors, Grossology, Iggy Arbuckle, Dog City, Pecola, Monster Force, Franny's Feet Starlink: Battle for Atlas and Tales from the Cryptkeeper.
+He voiced Grandpa Granger in the English dub of Beyblade, Chief Chirpa on Star Wars: Ewoks, and additional roles in Star Wars: Droids, The Busy World of Richard Scarry, Mythic Warriors: Guardians of the Legend, The Neverending Story, Babar, Hammerman, Jayce and the Wheeled Warriors, Grossology, Iggy Arbuckle, Dog City, Pecola, Monster Force, Franny's Feet, Starlink: Battle for Atlas and Tales from the Cryptkeeper.

 He also provided his voice in the English dubs of the Medabots and Power Stone video games.